memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 Use following procedure to get logged data from training.

 #### Return values
-- `epoch: int` ➡ epoch number for current record's logged data
+- `epoch: int` ➡ Epoch number for current record's logged data.
-- `loss: float`➡ loss in epoch
+- `loss: float`➡ Loss in epoch.
-- `train_log: mgp.Any` ➡ training parameters for epoch
+- `train_log: mgp.Any` ➡ Training parameters for epoch.
-- `val_log: mgp.Any`➡ validation parameters for epoch
+- `val_log: mgp.Any`➡ Validation parameters for epoch.

 #### Usage
 ```cypher